joshhayles/django/101/_notes.md

-page 252 of 338
-page 170 of 338 has verbiage / formatting issues that need to be pointed out to the writer

 # Follow this general process for creating a new Django environment, project, and app:
   ## Create a new folder directory and navigate into it